 the mantra of “plastic is fantastic” shaped our environment to the extent that today plastic really is all around us.
-We have plastic cups, cutlery, floors, shoes – not to mention more obvious items like packaging and casings of our favourite electric and electronic equipment.
+Look around you.
+Food and beverage containers, cosmetic and toiletry containers, pens, car interiors, your laptop mouse, toys, bags, packaging, floors, shoes and your cellphone screen.

 Plastic comes in many forms but there is general consensus that while a useful material, there are serious concerns about its effects on human health.